Haufe-Lexware/api-style-guide/rest-principles.md

 ### Support Hypermedia

 All our REST APIs MUST support hypermedia.
-Refer to [Hypermedia and REST](hypermedia-and-rest.md) for a detailed explanatiion.
+Refer to [Hypermedia and REST](hypermedia-and-rest.md) for a detailed explanation.

 ### Use RESTful URLs and actions